 The Seaway WWTP experiences high flow conditions that require overflows to occur due to inflow and infiltration in the collection system to prevent emergency situations.
 Being a two-tier system, Niagara Region works closely with the City of Port Colborne to reduce overflows at the wastewater treatment plant.
 Niagara Region participates in a cost sharing strategy with lower tier municipalities to fund overflow reduction projects.
-In 2023, Niagara Region had an approved budget totaling \$4.0M for the overflow reduction cost sharing program.
-Two projects were approved for cost sharing in the City of Port Colborne with Niagara Region contributing \$220,000 to support overflow reduction.
+In 2024, Niagara Region had an approved budget totaling \$2.0M for the overflow reduction cost sharing program.
+One (1) project was approved for cost sharing in the City of Port Colborne with Niagara Region contributing \$25,000 to support overflow reduction.

-The Seaway collection system had four overflow events occurs at Union Street SPS in 2023.
+The Seaway collection system had five (5) overflow events occurred in 2024.